 QC15 SPECIAL PROCESSING:

 All special processing required via a government, ASTM, or ORIZON Aerostructures process specification shall be performed by ORIZON Aerostructures approved suppliers only.
 Seller of special processes are required to perform processes to the latest revision at the time of processing unless directed otherwise by Orizon purchase order or engineering definition.
 Certificate of Compliance must contain process specification and revision level.
 It is the responsibility of the supplier to request and to insure the supplier has and understands all required specifications.
 Should the prime supplier elect to subcontract special processing, the prime must receive written approval for the subcontractor selected prior to the processing of the items.
 All requirements of ORIZON Aerostructures imposed on the prime shall be flowed down to the subcontractor by the prime.
 Each shipment must include a report/certification that includes the name and address of the processing source as well as a statement verifying that all required process certifications and chemical/physical test reports, directed on the PO, are on file at the supplier’s facility and/or have been provided with the shipment as required.
-This quality clause applies to (but is not limited to) NDE, NDI, Welding, Heat Treat, X-Ray, Precision Cleaning, Applied finishes, etc. In addition the supplier must reference the ORIZON Aerostructures PO and part number on their certification.
+This quality clause applies to (but is not limited to) NDE, NDI, Welding, Heat Treat, X-Ray, Precision Cleaning, Applied finishes, etc. In addition, the supplier must reference the ORIZON Aerostructures PO and part number on their certification.
 Heat Treat – Provide a copy of the chart(s) that confirm that treat time and temperature requirements have been met.
-In addition the supplier must reference the PO and part number on their certification.
+The supplier must also reference the PO and part number on their certification.
 Supplier must provide evidence of hardness testing in accordance with applicable specifications.

 QC16 CHEMICAL/PHYSICAL MATERIAL TEST REPORTS:

 A chemical/Physical test report is required for this Purchase Order.
 It shall reference chemical composition and/or physical properties, lot/batch number, list the parameters tested, the results obtained.
-It shall be signed by the Materials Suppliers Authorized Quality Representative, and indicate the Representative’s title.
+It shall be signed by the Materials Suppliers Authorized Quality Representative and indicate the Representative’s title.

-QC17 CASTING/FORGINGS MATERIAL TEST REPORTS:
+QC16.1 CASTING/FORGINGS MATERIAL TEST REPORTS:

-In addition to chemical/physical test reports as stated above, certification for magnetic particle inspection, radiographic inspection, fluorescent penetrate inspection, ultrasonic inspection, pressure test, and grain flow shall be submitted with order as required per noted specifications.
+In addition to chemical/physical test reports as stated above, certification for magnetic particle inspection, radiographic inspection, fluorescent penetrate inspection, ultrasonic inspection, pressure test, and grain flow shall be submitted with order as required per noted specifications

-QC18 SHELF LIFE OF MATERIALS:
+QC17 SHELF LIFE OF MATERIALS:

 The supplier shall identify each container of material with the date of manufacture and shelf life, type of material, lot or batch number and other pertinent information.
 Material which does not show at least ¾ (75%) of the indicated shelf life will not be accepted.
 If a manufacturer/ distributor cannot provide material in compliance with this policy, two requirements are mandatory for acceptance: 1) a pricing concession will be made to ORIZON Aerostructures for the expired shelf life.
 2) The supplier must obtain written approval from ORIZON Aerostructures Purchasing and Quality departments prior to shipment of aged materials.
 ORIZON Aerostructures Material.
 Quality and Engineering Managers all must approve any exceptions to this clause.
 Material Safety Data Sheets must be provided.

-QC19 SPECIALITY METALS:
+QC18 SPECIALITY METALS:

-QC20 MAINTENANCE & FRACTURE CRITICAL:
+QC19 MAINTENANCE & FRACTURE CRITICAL:

 Items on this purchase order are either maintenance critical, fracture critical, or fracture critical traceable and require the supplier to control them through the governing specification on this purchase order.

-QC21 NON-CONFORMING PRODUCT/MATERIAL:
+QC20 NON-CONFORMING PRODUCT/MATERIAL:

 All reference requirements including specifications and drawings shall be the latest revision in effect at the date of the purchase order.
 Supplier is not delegated Material Review Board (MRB).
 All Non-conforming product must be submitted and disposition by ORIZON Aerostructures Quality prior to shipment to ORIZON Aerostructures, and must be accompanied, if disposition “Acceptable or Rework”, with a rejection report and a copy of the disposition defining the non-conformances.
 Suppliers are required to notify ORIZON Aerostructures on all known non-conformances, which have already shipped to ORIZON Aerostructures and/or ORIZON Aerostructures customers.
 Seller shall provide written notification to both Orizon Purchasing and/or Quality within one business day when a nonconformance is determined to exist or is suspect to exist on product shipped or already delivered to Orizon.
 At a minimum, written notification shall include: Orizon P.O.
 Number, part number, quantity, ship date, description of defect, and lot number(s).
 Written notification shall also include root cause and corrective action.

+Orizon Aerostructures reserves the right to charge back Supplier for any Supplier Non-conformance Notifications (SNN) submitted to Orizon’s customer, at a rate up to the amount charged to Orizon.
 The supplier shall have a counterfeit detection process that is similar to, and meets the intent of, SAE standard AS5553, Counterfeit Electronic Parts, Avoidance, Detection, Mitigation, and Disposition.

-QC22 CHANGE NOTIFICATION:
+QC21 CHANGE NOTIFICATION:

 Suppliers are required to notify ORIZON Aerostructures in writing prior to any proposed process, product or supplier changes.
 Facility locations and ownership changes must also be reported to ORIZON Aerostructures in a timely manner.

-QC23 HANDLING, PACKAGING, PRESERVATION AND DELIVERY:
+QC22 HANDLING, PACKAGING, PRESERVATION AND DELIVERY:

 The supplier shall use appropriate methods of handling, packaging, and preservation of items to prevent damage of product in process and during delivery.
 Failure to comply could result in the need for a credit memo to be issued.
 Maintain a FOD prevention program in accordance with National Aerospace Standard NAS-412.

-QC24 BOEING APPROVED SOURCE:
+QC23 BOEING APPROVED SOURCE:

 Any/All processes must be performed by Boeing Approved Sources per D1-4426.
 Accessing D1-4426 via the web is the only acceptable method to maintain compliance to Boeing requirements.
 Processing shall be performed to the latest revision as defined in the PSDS.
 URL: http:www.boeing.com/companyoffices/doingbiz/d14426/